pingcap/docs/ticdc/ticdc-csv.md

 ## Transactional constraints

-- In a single CSV file, `commit-ts` of a row is equal to or smaller than that in the subsequent row.
+- In a single CSV file, the `commit-ts` of a row is equal to or smaller than that of the subsequent row.
 - The same transactions of a single table are stored in the same CSV file.
 - Multiple tables of the same transaction can be stored in different CSV files.

 ## Definition of the data format

-Each column in a row of the CSV file is defined as follows:
+In the CSV file, each column is defined as follows:

 - Column 1: The operation-type indicator, including `I`, `U`, and `D`. `I` means `INSERT`, `U` means `UPDATE`, and `D` means `DELETE`.
 - Column 2: Table name.
 - Column 3: Schema name.
-- Column 4: `commit-ts` of the source transaction.
-This column is configurable.
+- Column 4: The `commit-ts` of the source transaction.
+This column is optional.
-- Column 5- the last olumn n: One or more columns that represent data to be changed.
+- Column 5 to the last column: One or more columns that represent data to be changed.

 Assume that table `hr.employee` is defined as follows: